Shail-Shouryya/Data-Extraction-and-Analysis-with-Pandas/Pandas_Projects/README.md

 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
 As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.

-Your final report should include each of the following:
+The final report will include each of the following:

 ### Player Count